heldercostaa/Plann.er/README.md

 ## Roadmap

-- [ ] Add transitions to open modal
 - [ ] Add loading states
 - [ ] Input validations
 - [ ] Improve refresh when adding new elements to array